nicpayne713/home-server/README.md

 ### Pi-hole
 Network wide ad blocking.
 [Pi-hole](https://pi-hole.net/).
-This is running on my pi-zero W plugged in next the our router
+Pi Hole is running in a VM on the FreeNAS box (see ip in table).
+It is also set up as a recursive DNS server using unbound.

 ### Nginx
 Followed [this tutorial](https://linuxhint.com/nginx_reverse_proxy/)